Thursday, August 28, 2025

 When I play the lyre,

-do I say lyrics collect on lips
+do I play lyrics collecting on lips

 as dew collects on dogwood leaves?

-Perhaps, I partly took up the horn
+Perhaps, I only took up the horn

 to learn how to hold Apophenia